 Big Cat Rescue as a Reality TV Show

 If we have asked you to come to this page, it’s probably because you have asked about filming a reality TV show here.
 It makes sense, because people pitch us all the time and the public is always asking why we don’t have our own show.
+Especially in light of the fact that our founder and CEO was nearly murdered by the kind of people who breed cubs for handling.
+See Murder for Hire.
 Some of our supporters have told us they donate monthly, what used to be their cable subscription, because we are so much more interesting and entertaining in our Facebook LIVE and YouTube videos.
 See our Reality portfolio here.

 That begs the next question, which is; “If we have been pitched so many times, why haven’t the networks picked us up?”

 I don’t know, but my guess is that it is because we aren’t willing to fake being mean to each other here for the purpose of creating drama (Heaven knows there is enough daily drama here with cat issues as it is) and because we are considered “controversial.”
 Big Cat Rescue is the leading sanctuary in the world, when it comes not only to big cat care, but also in ending the trade in big cats as pets, props and parts, that causes a need for sanctuaries to mop up the mess.
 That means the bad guys hate us because we are putting an end to their profitable business of speed breeding big cats, ripping the cubs away for pay to play sessions, and then discarding them into backyards, basements and the black market.
 They post a lot of lies about us online and I think the networks are afraid of being aligned with an organization who is making a difference.